bruncanepa/murmur/README.md

-# PWhisper - Private Voice Dictation
+# Murmur - Private Voice Dictation

 A privacy-first voice dictation app for macOS that runs completely offline using native macOS Speech Recognition.